I. Leadership Required Core (18 semester hours)

 Courses will be selected from related fields to provide a broader context for understanding societal issues and to provide a deeper content knowledge of dissertation topics.
 Some courses may be organized and offered as an interdisciplinary course while others may be for students in a single cognate area.
 Cognate courses may also be offered as part of a field-based research project through our program.

 Note that students have opportunities to enter into independent and directed studies in their content and methodology areas – these will be counted toward cognate hours.
-Occasionally we will post syllabi of some of the cognate courses to give you an idea of what some students are currently taking.
+Occasionally we will post syllabi of some of the cognate courses to give you an idea of what some students have taken.

 IV.
 Dissertation (12 semester hours)